 The benefits of physical activity for people living with long term conditions are well established.
 However, the fear of increasing symptoms or worsening long term problems commonly stops people from moving more.
 Many healthcare professionals also feel unsure about what advice they should give to people living with symptomatic medical conditions.

 This page has some useful tips to help start the conversation with a patient on how they can be more active.
-There are also visuals on screening and brief advice and how to help offer physical activity interventions.
+There are also visuals on screening and brief advice and how to offer physical activity interventions to your patients.

 Starting the conversation with your patients

 Conversations may arise in a planned way as part of a programme or during routine screening or assessment.
 Example planned – “As part of assessing clients’ needs, we routinely ask some questions about health and lifestyle.
 How would you feel about having a quick chat about this?”

 Alternatively, it might be client-led, where the person themself raises the issue (either directly or indirectly).
 Example client-led – “ I know I need to be more active I just don’t know where to start”.